willcl-ark/neovim/README.md

 ### General

-The following should be available to Neovim (on `$PATH`) for LSP functionality.
+The following should be available to Neovim (on `$PATH`) for LSP/telescope to function properly:
-Some of the language-specific tools can be installed via Mason (with `:Mason`), but are often best if found on `$PATH`, as then the tool will directly match the compiler version.

 - Neovim >= 0.8.0
 - a [Nerd Font](https://www.nerdfonts.com/) for glyphs (optional)